 We support many local charities and good causes, both through donations and fundraising and practical assistance.

-	During 2019, we contributed to 81 different causes, included Macmillan Cancer Support, Alzheimer’s Society and Kids Lincolnshire.
+During 2022, we contributed to over 60 different causes, including Macmillan Cancer Support, Ukraine war relief, Prince’s Trust Samaritans, and food banks.
 In total, almost £29,000 was donated charity.

 Our causes are chosen by our employees who want to make a difference.

 Measuring social impact

 Using social value calculators, we can try to measure the added value generated during building projects, such as the impact of sourcing local labour on local employment, the value of employing apprentices, the benefits of working with local merchants and suppliers etc.